What is business process reengineering? It cannot be easy to define because it is a broad term that encompasses many different concepts.

 It can help streamline these processes, making them more efficient and effective.
 Additionally, it can help organizations better understand their business processes, leading to continual improvements.
 When implemented correctly, it can help to increase efficiency and optimize business operations.

-What are the five best reengineering tools?
+What are the five best business process reengineering tools?

-The best reengineering tools are
+The reengineering tools are

 – IBM Blueworks Live